cliosight/Docs/README.md

 ## Examples of Workflows <a name="workflowexamples"></a>

 ## Creating Workflows and Widgets in Jupyter Notebook <a name="python"></a>
-Simple data analysis can provide pointers for fine-tuning an existing application or product design.
-It may also help in improving the performance of a machine learning model, or an application in the production environment.
+Data analysis can provide pointers for fine-tuning an existing application or product design.
+It can also help in improving the performance of a machine learning model in the production environment by training and testing with the right datasets in terms of quantity and quality.
 Being able to code a workflow by combining tasks using a simple JSON configuration can speed up the design and development phases of a project.
-This is made possible with the framework that Cliosight provides.
+This is made possible with the framework that Cliosight has provided.
+Forms, reports and dashboards can be created instantly through APIs that return a link to the widget.